 The terms of certain of our licenses, royalties, development and collaboration agreements, as well as other research and development activities, require us to pay potential future milestone payments based on product development success.
-The above table excludes such obligations as the amount and timing of such obligations are unknown or uncertain.
+The amount and timing of such obligations are unknown or uncertain.